Can a Parent Relocate with a Child After Divorce?

 Court Approval

-- The impact of the move on the child’s wellbeing
+• The move’s effect on the child’s wellbeing

 Impact on Custody Arrangements